 The function FLINT_BIT_COUNT(x) returns the number of binary bits required to represent an unsigned long x.
+If x is zero, returns 0.

 §8. fmpz

 Arbitrary precision integers

 By default, an fmpz_t is implemented as an array of fmpz's of length one to allow passing by reference as one can do with GMP/ MPIR's mpz_t type.
 The fmpz_t type is simply a single limb, though the user does not need to be aware of this except in one specific case outlined below.